CS677-IoT-Labs-Spring25/Lab-2/README.md

 ## In-lab task:

 ### Task 1 - Security system with utlrasonic distance sensor:
 Your first task is to implement a simple intrusion detection system.
 Suppose your implementation will be used with a door, and the micro-controller uses an LED light to indicate wehether their is unauthorized access or not.
-The LED should blink green under normal circumstances; however, if someone unauthorized tries to cross the room, the LED should start blinking RED.
+The LED should blink green under normal circumstances; however, if someone unauthorized comes within range of the sensor (i.e distance falls below a defined threshold), the LED should start blinking RED.
 This LED should keep on blinking RED until someone takes action (add a simple push-down button, which, once pressed, resets the LED back to normal).​

 You may find the source file `sonar-demo.ino` helpful as a starting point.